YOU ARE ABOUT TO LEARN A WAY to make a change in an industry that has long been in favor of a few élite in our society.

 This blog presents ideas that can benefit everyone who drives a car.
 Please read on.

 SURELY EVERY DRIVER IN THE WORLD knows about car insurance — how important it is and how expensive it is.
 What most people probably don’t realize is that insurance is a gamble — a psychological gamble in a double jeopardy fashion.
 The insurance company, i.e. the CEO, collects your money (premium) now, betting on the chance that you won’t get into an accident and therefore wins your money.
 You on the other hand, scared by the prospect of getting into an accident, will pay now so that the CEO will pay, instead of you, for damages you cause.
 The CEO don’t want you to get into an accident and so do you.
 Who wants to get into an accident anyway?
-So then you’ll do everything in your power and ability to drive safely, not taking any risks.
+So then you’ll do everything in your power and ability to drive safely, not taking any risk.
 No one wants accidents.
 That’s where the gamble is.
-In effect, you are betting your money on the side of the CEO, and, like it or not, against yourself – a double-bladed sword on your bet.
+But if you are a safe driver, do you realize that the odds are grossly against you?
+So, in effect, you are betting your money on the side of the CEO, and, like it or not, against yourself — a double-bladed sword against your bet.

 It is comforting to be accident free.
 It’s better if it is rewarding too — like getting some if not most of those premium monies we’ve paid the CEOs for practically three-quarter of our lives.

 So you see, the insurance industry today is a humongous gambling institution sanctioned by the government much like the lottery or the casinos in Las Vegas.
 Truth is, the lottery and casinos are a better proposition because you can actually win.
-In the insurance gamble, you will never see a single winner.
-The only winner is the CEO.
+In the car insurance gamble, you will never ever see a single winner.
+The only winners are the CEOs and their shareholders.
 You do not consider yourself a winner when the CEO pays for your accident.
 That’s only fair!
 But then he turns around and raise your premium big time!
 You then either pay his price or he’ll kick you out.

 Almost every insurance company today boasts about saving you big money but when you go get a quote, it’s still an arm plus leg, …for crying out loud!
 They use ridiculous factors such as your zip code and your credit score to pad up your premium.
 How in the world would zip code or credit score causes accidents?
 When an accident happens in a bad neighborhood, ie, zip code, is it because of the zip code, or the driver?
 When one gets into an accident in a good neighborhood, does the police cite the driver because he has bad credit score?
 Baloney!